 His sword skills were unparalleled and he was greatly feared.

-From around 1875, he spent ten years as a guest in the Kyoshin Meichi-ryu dojo of swordsman Momonoi Shunzo.
+From 1875, he spent ten years as a guest in the Kyoshin Meichi-ryu dojo of swordsman Momonoi Shunzo.
 Around 1868, Saigo Tanomo became a Shinto priest (Hoshina Chikanori).
-In 1875 Sokaku visited him to study for entrance to the priesthood, and while there, received instruction in the arts of oshikiiuchi from Chikanori.
+In 1875 Sokaku studied for entrance to priesthood, and while there, received instruction in the arts of oshikiiuchi from Chikanori.

 Although he decided against becoming a priest, he visited many times, and under Chikanori's instruction is said to have perfected miraculous skills of understanding another thoughts.